-3.13 Data Analysis
+3.13 Data analysis

-The data was analysed using SPSS version 27.0.1 software package.
-Mean and standard deviation were obtained and one-way analysis of variance (ANOVA0 was used to compare values between groups.
-Data was expressed as Mean + Standard Deviation (SD) and then considered statistically significant when p <0.05.
+The data were analysed using SPSS version 27.0.1 software package.
+The means and standard deviations were obtained, and one-way analysis of variance (ANOVA) was used to compare values between groups.
+The data are expressed as the mean ± standard deviation (SD) and were considered statistically significant when p <0.05.

 RESULTS